 Issued to students if they are unable to complete course requirements (because of authorized absences due to service commitment or illness).
-Outstanding work must be completed within two weeks of the exam class day or the grade will automatically become an "F."
+Outstanding work must be completed within two weeks of the exam class day (or six days in a culinary laboratory class) or the grade will automatically become an "F."